Waste Diversion - Residential

 Each British Columbian, on average, disposes of over 600 kg of waste each year.

 Your garbage consist of roughly 40% organics.
-Organics collection is planned for the Terrace area in 2015-2016.
+Organics collection is included in curbside collection for both the Terrace area as well as City of Terrrace.

 The Province of BC supports zero waste through the BC Recycling Regulation, for example, Product Stewardship programs (i.e. beverage containers and TVs) require manufacturers to take responsibility for end of life costs and solutions for their products)

 - See More about MMBC (May 2014) - A Provincial Stewardship Program launched in some parts of BC